 But you may not use your iPhone in a way where this interaction is beneficial, so you might be looking for a way to disable it.
 Our tutorial below will show you where to find the setting that controls the Photo Stream on your iPhone so that you can stop automatically uploading your pictures to it.

-How to Stop Uploading Pictures to the Photo Stream from Your iPhone 7
+How to Stop Uploading Pictures to the Photo Stream from Your iPhone 7 (Guide with Pictures)

 The steps in this guide were written using an iPhone 7 Plus in iOS 10.3.2.
 The result of completing these steps will be an iPhone that no longer uploads pictures to your Photo Stream.
 Note that this is also going to delete existing Photo Stream pictures from your iPhone as well.

 Step 1: Touch the Settings icon.